John C. Lincoln: The Lincoln Institute of Land Policy

 In 1946, Lincoln established the Lincoln Foundation in Phoenix.
-He was inspired by Henry George's ideals which in turn served as an inspiration to create the Foundation.
+He was inspired by Henry George's ideals which in turn served as an inspiration to create the foundation.
 In 1966, the University of Hartford in Connecticut accepted the establishment of the foundation's John C. Lincoln Institute within its campus.
 Eventually, the Lincoln Institute of Land Policy established an independent school and as such became the primary grant recipient of the foundation.
 The Lincoln Institute of Land Policy school is located just outside of Harvard Square at 113 Brattle Street, Cambridge, Massachusetts.

 Henry George School of Social Science

 In 1947, Lincoln became the third president of the Board of Trustees of the Henry George School of Social Science in New York upon the death of Anna George de Mille, daughter of Henry George.
 He served in this position until 1958.
-As stated in the beginning of this article Lincoln as a young man had read "Progress and Poverty" by Henry George and became a believer of George's ideas.
+As stated in the beginning of this article Lincoln as a young man had read Progress and Poverty by Henry George and became a believer in George's ideas.

 Lincoln made monetary contributions to the school as an individual.
 However, he received complaints from different factions about various upsets at the school.
 He then decided to use the Lincoln Foundation, which he created, in 1946 to channel his contributions.
 For a number of years, the Lincoln Foundation supported the school.

 In July 1957, on the occasion of the 25th anniversary banquet of the Henry George School the school's vice president, Ezra Cohen, paid tribute to Lincoln and saluted him: